sid0804-max/Tutedude-Python-Assignments/README.md

 Write a Python program that does the following:
 1. Asks the user for a number as input.
-2. Uses the math module to calculate the: o   Square root of the number o   Natural logarithm (log base e) of the number o   Sine of the number (in radians)
+2. Uses the math module to calculate the:
+-   Square root of the number
+-   Natural logarithm (log base e) of the number
+-   Sine of the number (in radians)
 3. Displays the calculated results.

   ![Task 2 Output](Images/Assignment_3_Task_2.png)